teamradish/TRTwitchPlaysBot/README.md

 See the [LICENSE](./LICENSE) file for the full terms.
 See the [Dependency Licenses](./Dependency%20Licenses) file for the licenses of third party libraries used by TRBot.
 See the [logo license](./Logo/Logo%20License) file for the license of TRBot's logo.

 ## Attribution Banner
-If you have found TRBot useful, please spread the word by placing one of our promo banners on your blog, video, or Twitch stream panel!
+If you have found TRBot useful, please spread the word by placing one of our promo banners on your website, blog, video, or Twitch stream panel!

 [Link to large banner](./Logo/TRBotLogo_Promo.png)
 - Markdown code: